Edge (wrestler): La Familia (2007–2009)

 On November 18, at Survivor Series, Edge made his return, interfering in a World Heavyweight Championship Hell in a Cell match between Batista and The Undertaker, helping Batista win the match.
 The following SmackDown! show saw Edge and General Manager Vickie Guerrero make their relationship public, making his official in-ring return in a World Heavyweight Championship match against Batista on the November 30 episode of SmackDown!, a match that ended after The Undertaker interfered.
-At Armageddon, Edge won his second World Heavyweight Championship, after giving The Undertaker two chair shots and pinning the defending champion Batista (who had been Tombstoned by Undertaker prior) in a Triple Threat match.
-During the match, Edge used two look-a-likes to distract Batista and The Undertaker.
-It was later revealed that these look-a-likes were the Major Brothers, who were then repackaged as Curt Hawkins and Zack Ryder.
-Edge also formed an alliance with Chavo Guerrero Jr., nephew of Vickie Guerrero, and on the January 22, 2008 broadcast of ECW, he assisted Chavo in winning the ECW Championship from CM Punk.
-This group eventually came under the name of La Familia (Spanish for "The Family").
-Edge then successfully defended the World Heavyweight Championship over Rey Mysterio at the Royal Rumble and again No Way Out in February.
-Also that month, he proposed to Vickie, which she accepted.
+At Armageddon on December 16, Edge won his second World Heavyweight Championship, after giving The Undertaker two chair shots and pinning the defending champion Batista (who had been Tombstoned by The Undertaker prior) in a Triple Threat match.
+During the match, the Major Brothers, who looked similar to Edge, distracted Batista and Undertaker.

+As a champion, a stable was created, which included The Major Brothers, repackaged as Curt Hawkins and Zack Ryder, Chavo Guerrero, Vickie Guerrero and Bam Neely, being known as La Familia (Spanish for "The Family").
+Edge then successfully defended the World Heavyweight Championship over Rey Mysterio at the Royal Rumble on January 27, 2008 and again at No Way Out on February 17.

-At WrestleMania XXIV in March, Edge lost the World Heavyweight Championship to the Undertaker when he tapped out to the Hell's Gate.
-In a WrestleMania rematch, The Undertaker defeated Edge once again at Backlash to retain the World Heavyweight Championship.
-Following Backlash, the Undertaker was stripped of the World Heavyweight Championship by Vickie Guerrero for using the Hell's Gate, which she previously banned.
-After winning a tournament to determine who would face the Undertaker for the vacant championship, the two met at Judgment Day, which ended in Edge losing via countout.
+At WrestleMania XXIV on March 30, Edge lost the World Heavyweight Championship to The Undertaker when he tapped out to the Hell's Gate.
+The match was booked for Edge to retain and break the Undertaker's streak, but Edge refused to win the match.
+In a WrestleMania rematch, The Undertaker defeated Edge once again at Backlash on April 27 to retain the World Heavyweight Championship.
+Following Backlash, The Undertaker was stripped of the World Heavyweight Championship by Vickie Guerrero for using the Hell's Gate, which she previously banned.
+After winning a tournament to determine who would face The Undertaker for the vacant championship, the two met at Judgment Day on May 18, which ended in Edge losing via countout.
 However, since championships cannot change hands via countout, no champion was crowned.
-A rematch was scheduled for One Night Stand, in a TLC match.
-On the May 23 episode of SmackDown, Vickie Guerrero added a stipulation that stated if the Undertaker were to lose, he would be kayfabe banished from the WWE.
-At One Night Stand on June 1, Edge would defeat the Undertaker after interference from Chavo Guerrero and Bam Neely, in the process winning the World Heavyweight Championship for the third time.
-Since he lost, the Undertaker was also forced to leave the company.
+A rematch was scheduled for One Night Stand on June 1, in a TLC match.
+On the May 23 episode of SmackDown, Vickie Guerrero added a stipulation that stated if The Undertaker were to lose, he would be kayfabe banished from the WWE.
+At One Night Stand, Edge defeated The Undertaker, winning the World Heavyweight Championship for the third time.